-- Teaches to treat each other right: In a relationship, men long for respect and women need affection.
-Disturbances arise when this balance gets altered.
+- Teaches the couple to treat each other correctly: While much variation exists, often in a relationship, men long for respect and women need affection.
+Disturbances arise when the balance in how the couples’ needs are met gets altered or skewed.
 A therapy helps couples to stop assuming and start talking.
 Therapists also ensure that the couple finds a way to resolve conflicts constructively.

 - Helps create a safe place to be vulnerable: Couples usually avoid being their true self with each other out of the fear of being judged or rejected.
 Such emotionally distant couples are at a higher risk of growing apart.
 Most effective couples therapy helps them to get over the fear and express their true self.
 The therapist tries to understand why you or your partner is withholding emotions and helps create the right atmosphere for opening up.

 - You talk more and fight less: Effective communication is the solution to many conflicts between partners.
 For example, if you do not like the way your partner cooks, then you can join them in the kitchen and explain you like it, or make them sit and explain your tastes, instead of criticizing or comparing.
 Through therapy, couples will get the necessary coaching to learn how to speak to each other.